 The No. column contains the unique reference number for the indicator.
-In this case the indicator is the first indicator in the trading licence indicator set (R), category A (Customers and Customer Information).
+In this case the indicator is the first indicator in the retail licence indicator set (R), category A (Customers).

 The reference column identifies the document from which the indicator has been derived, if applicable.